fbpx

 Australian Farm Data Code

-The Australian Farm Data Code aims to promote adoption of digital technology, by ensuring that farmers have comfort in how their data is used, shared and managed.
+The Australian Farm Data Code aims to promote adoption of digital technology, by ensuring that farmers have comfort in how their data is used, managed, and shared.

-The Code is intended to inform the data management policies of service providers who manage data on behalf of farmers.
-It is also a yardstick by which farmers can evaluate the policies of those providers.
+The Code is intended to inform the data management policies of product and service providers who manage data on behalf of farmers.
+It is also a yardstick by which farmers can evaluate the data terms and policies of those providers.

 Benefits to farmers include:

-• a framework to compare providers and inform negotiations about data policies; and,
+• a framework to compare providers and inform negotiations about data terms and policies; and

 • improvements to industry-wide data practices over time.